 Multidisciplinary health professionals (HPs) who were members of the Cooperative Trials Group for Neuro-Oncology (COGNO), and involved in management of patients diagnosed with HGG in Australian hospitals were invited to participate.

 In 2018 COGNO had approximately 662 members [14].
 Surveys were sent to members in clinical disciplines: medical/neuro/radiation-oncology, neurosurgery, nursing, trainees/registrars, allied health (e.g. physiotherapist, occupational therapist, social worker), palliative care, rehabilitation, and psychology.
 Responses were monitored and reminders targeted to HPs in sites and states with no/low responses.
-Anecdotal feedback suggested some sites nominated one person to respond or discussed responses as a team.
+Anecdotal feedback suggested some sites nominated one person to respond or discussed responses as a team as the survey focused on describing what was available to patients at their site as a whole rather than individual experiences in making referrals.
 Consequently, it was not possible to calculate the response rate.

 Instrument